BLCM/bl3mods/Aaron0000/Balands/README.md

 MALIWAN REGULAR GUNS
 --------------------
-Atomizer (higher fire rate, lower damage) - No change.
+Atomizer - No change.

-Blaster (splash) - No change.
+Blaster - No change.

-Melter (higher damage, lower fire rate, charge to double damage, splash) - No change.
+Melter - No change.

-Devourer (impacts for 10% of damage, then explodes for card damage) - Increased Damage by 40%, Magazine Size by 20%, and reduced Fire Rate by 30%.
+Devourer - Increased Damage by 40%, Magazine Size by 20%, and reduced Fire Rate by 30%.

-Quasar (shoots continuous beam, hits twice per ammo) - No change.
+Quasar  - No change.

-Pulsar (higher fire rate, slightly lower damage) - No change.
+Pulsar - No change.

-Nebula (higher damage, lower fire rate, splash) - No change.
+Nebula - No change.

-Heliophage (no charge speed) - Increased Damage by 120% and reduced Fire Rate by 35%.
+Heliophage - Increased Damage by 120% and reduced Fire Rate by 35%.

-Terminator (charge for automatic fire) - Increase magazine size by two.
+Terminator - Increase magazine size by two.

-Cyclotron (hold to fire a three round burst) - Improved Projectile Charge Speed by 30%, Recoil Reduction by 40%, and Damage by 75%.
+Cyclotron - Improved Projectile Charge Speed by 30%, Recoil Reduction by 40%, and Damage by 75%.

-Shockwave (higher pellet count, higher damage per pellet, single shockwave shot) - No change.
+Shockwave - No change.

-Interloper (fires disks that bounce once) - Increased Damage by 400%, reduced Damage-over-Time by 40%, and reduced Ammo Cost by 2.
+Interloper - Increased Damage by 400%, reduced Damage-over-Time by 40%, and reduced Ammo Cost by 2.

-Proton Rifle (hold to charge power, splash) - Increased Damage by 30%.
+Proton Rifle  - Increased Damage by 30%.

-Multiplex (hold to fire automatically) - Increased Damage by 30%.
+Multiplex - Increased Damage by 30%.

-Particle Rifle (hold for three-round burst fire) - No change.
+Particle Rifle - No change.

-Antimatter Rifle (penetrates targets, deals double the card damage) - Increased Damage by 85%, reduced Magazine Size by 35%, and Ammo Cost reduced by 1.
+Antimatter Rifle - Increased Damage by 85%, reduced Magazine Size by 35%, and Ammo Cost reduced by 1.

 TEDIORE LEGENDARY GUNS